thriveweb/deking-new/content/posts/2023-10-14-add-a-deck-to-make-your-above-ground-pool-look-amazing.md

 Ceramic or porcelain tiles are known for their elegance and resistance to water.
 They come in various patterns and colours, allowing you to customise your deck's appearance.

 Natural stone or pavers offer a timeless, elegant appearance and excellent slip resistance.
 They can complement various architectural styles.
-Pavers made from concrete or natural stone create a timeless and elegant look.
-They're durable and offer excellent slip resistance.
 The installation process can be more labour-intensive.

 Concrete, similarly, is durable and versatile, offering a wide range of design possibilities.
 It can be stamped, stained, or textured to achieve various looks.